This small group safari offers an optimal mix of private game reserves and Kruger National Park, with private lodge accommodation.

 This exhilarating morning game walk is followed by brunch back at the private lodge.
 Then we drive south to our next lodge - a secluded tented camp located in the wilderness next to Kapama Private Game Reserve.
 Settle in and have lunch then relax, dip in your own splash pool and rest up, before our afternoon game drive.

 The three-hour afternoon drive takes us into the beautiful Motlala Game Reserve in search of the plethora of wildlife found here.
-The reserve hosts four of the famous Big Five, namely lion, leopard, rhino and buffalo, all of which are regularly sighted on game drives.
+The reserve hosts three of the famous Big Five, namely leopard, rhino (black and white) and buffalo, all of which are regularly sighted on game drives.
 Motlala covers a range of vegetation types, from riverine forests of big, old trees to open plains, providing rich habitats for the healthy animal and bird populations.
 The animals tend to be relaxed around safari vehicles, which makes for excellent wildlife sightings and photographic opportunities in this pretty and uncrowded reserve.

 Back at the newly established tented lodge it is time for dinner in the lapa and a laid-back evening in mother nature.

 Our second full day on safari, we get an early start and head off to Kruger National Park after breakfast.
 We spend the day exploring the game reserve in an open vehicle, designed to maximize views and immerse you in the bush.